Eppo-exp/eppo-docs/docs/data-management/definitions/fact-sql.md

 8. Save & Close

-You've now created your a Fact SQL.
+You've now created your first Fact SQL.
 If you have more events that you would like to track in your experiment, you can repeat the steps in this section to create additional Fact SQLs.